by ProcureDeskLast Updated : Mar-29-2018

-I am sure that you would agree with me that procurement cost savings is the main KPI (Key Performance Indicator) for any procurement department.
+Procurement cost savings is the primary KPI (Key Performance Indicator) for any procurement department.
 Understandably, procurement professionals focus on this one main performance indicator.

-There is a lot of evidence of procurement focus on savings
+There is a lot of evidence of procurement focusing on savings.

 As per the recent survey conducted by Deloitte, 79% of CPO’s (Chief Procurement Officer) indicated that procurement saving is their top priority.
 57% said that managing risk is their key KPI.

 There are multiple reasons procurement cost savings is the main focus of the department.

 This is the most objective and easy way (if done right) of measuring procurement performance.
 Also, this is the primary mission of the procurement department in most companies.
-So no doubt this is a highly visible and tracked procurement performance indicator.
+So no doubt, this is an obvious and tracked procurement performance indicator.

 I am not saying risk mitigation is not important, but most people only understand the value when the risk really occurs.
 It is like car insurance, you only understand the value when you need it.

 Depending upon the industry, cost savings could be a major lever that senior management can use to drive higher EBITDA margins.

 No discussion about cost savings is complete unless you differentiate between cost savings and cost avoidance.
 Procurement should be tracking both cost savings and cost avoidance to better understand the total value delivered by procurement.

 As per CIPS.org (The Chartered Institute of Procurement and Supply